The teachers in

 Please ensure all your child’s things are named as a lot of school clothing is the same.

-Pandas have had a fantastic start to the new academic year!
+Pandas have had a fantastic autumn term.

 There simply isn’t enough time or space to tell you about all of the amazing things that we have been doing.
 Just know, we are working hard, have a great time, and believing and achieving together!

-The teacher in Year 3 – Tigers is Miss Concannon and children are also supported by some of our Learning Support Assistants.
+The teacher in Year 2 – Tigers is Miss Concannon and children are also supported by some of our Learning Support Assistants.

 At Thringstone we follow a topic and creative based curriculum, using year group objectives from the National Curriculum.
 Throughout the year topics are varied to meet the objectives and maximise children’s interest and learning.